Enabling or disabling components

 Where can I find these scripts?

-- Head on over to your Account Page.
+- Head on over to the Manage Scripts page.

 Feel free to click the edit icon on a script to inspect how it works.